Brass and Bronze Sand Casting Foundry in Lancaster, PA

 What Is Sand Casting?

 After a mold is created, the foundry pours molten metal into it to form the desired part.
 Sand molds can be used only one time.
-That said, sand casting still proves efficient and cost-effective compared to other casting methods.
+That said, the sand casting process still proves its efficient and cost-effective advantages when compared to other casting methods.

-Some of the advantages of sand casting include:
+Some of the advantages of our sand casting services include:

 - Strength: Sand molds hold their form and withstand exposure to extreme heat.